-If a child has had contact with other agencies (physiotherapist, speech therapy or paediatrician for example) you should consider their reports as part of your assessment process.
+If a child has had contact with other agencies (physiotherapist, speech therapy, paediatrician) you should consider their reports as part of your assessment process.
 This should include the Integrated Review if the child is over 2 years old.
 You will need parent/carer permission to access these reports.
-Many children attend multiple settings at this stage (including preschool and care by members of the family); you should gather evidence from these providers when appropriate.